 “We are honored to be recognized for the value and on-board experience we provide our customers,” said Dave Davis, President and Chief Financial Officer, Sun Country Airlines, said in accepting the award.
 “Our focus on the leisure traveler allows us to offer flights when demand is strongest, and our business model keeps fares affordable.”

 Sun Country beat Southwest, Air Canada Rouge, Spirit, and Frontier to take the top spot.
 The airline also came in seventh in the world for low-cost carriers in SkyTrax rankings.

 Best Ranked U.S. Carriers

-But Delta Air Lines was SkyTrax's highest-ranked U.S. carrier at #24.
-Despite its scheduling snafus this year, that’s an improvement – Delta was 30th in the 2021 rankings.
+Delta Air Lines was SkyTrax's highest-ranked U.S. carrier at #20.
+That's a slight improvement: Delta was 24th in the 2022 rankings.

 Best Ranked by Cabin

-When it comes to economy class, Emirates takes the top spot – edging out both Qatar Airways and Singapore Airlines.
-Emirates won SkyTrax's best economy overall from Japan Airlines, which was voted the world's best economy class in the 2021 rankings.
+When it comes to economy class, Japan Airlines (JAL) takes the top spot – edging out both Qatar Airways and Singapore Airlines.
+JAL stole the crown of SkyTrax's best economy overall from Emirates, which was voted the world's best economy class in the 2022 rankings.

-While Emirates won the overall award for the best economy class, Japan Airlines did keep the top spot for the seat itself thanks to more generous legroom and seat width than you'll find on any other airline.
+Japan Airlines also kept the top spot for the seat itself thanks to more generous legroom and seat width than you'll find on any other airline.

 JAL calls these seats the “Sky Wider Economy” seats, and they live up to the name.
 At up to 19 inches wide, these seats are substantially wider than what airlines like American flies on many of the same routes, where you’ll get 16 inches to 17 inches of width.
 And when you are flying economy, every inch is critical.